-KNOW ALL PERSONS BY THESE PRESENTS, that each person whose signature appears below hereby constitutes and appoints Thomas E. Long, Thomas P. Mason and William J. Healy, and each of them, any of whom may act without the joinder of the other, as his true and lawful attorneys-in-fact and agents, with full power of substitution and resubstitution for him in any and all capacities, to sign any or all amendments or posteffective amendments to this registration statement, and to file the same, with exhibits hereto and other documents in connection therewith or in connection with the registration of the securities under the Securities Act of 1933, as amended, with the Securities and Exchange Commission, granting unto such attorneys-in-fact and agents full power and authority to do and perform each and every act and thing requisite and necessary in connection with such matters and hereby ratifying and confirming all that such attorneys-in-fact and agents or his substitutes may do or cause to be done by virtue
+KNOW ALL PERSONS BY THESE PRESENTS, that each person whose signature appears below hereby constitutes and appoints Thomas E. Long, James M. Wright, Jr. and William J. Healy, and each of them, any of whom may act without the joinder of the other, as his true and lawful attorneys-in-fact and agents, with full power of substitution and resubstitution for him in any and all capacities, to sign any or all amendments or posteffective amendments to this registration statement, and to file the same, with exhibits hereto and other documents in connection therewith or in connection with the registration of the securities under the Securities Act of 1933, as amended, with the Securities and Exchange Commission, granting unto such attorneys-in-fact and agents full power and authority to do and perform each and every act and thing requisite and necessary in connection with such matters and hereby ratifying and confirming all that such attorneys-in-fact and agents or his substitutes may do or cause to be done by virtue hereof.

-Pursuant to the requirements of the Securities Act of 1933, this registration statement, or amendment thereto, has been signed by the following persons in the capacities indicated, which are with LE GP, LLC, the general partner of Energy Transfer LP, on December 3, 2021.
+Pursuant to the requirements of the Securities Act of 1933, this registration statement, or amendment thereto, has been signed by the following persons in the capacities indicated, which are with LE GP, LLC, the general partner of Energy Transfer LP, on May 8, 2023.

-Signature Title /s/ Kelcy L. Warren Kelcy L. Warren Executive Chairman /s/ Marshall S. McCrea, III Marshall S. McCrea, III Co-Chief Executive Officer and Director (Co-Principal Executive Officer) /s/ Thomas E. Long Thomas E. Long Co-Chief Executive Officer and Director (Co-Principal Executive Officer) /s/ Bradford D. Whitehurst Bradford D. Whitehurst Chief Financial Officer (Principal Financial Officer) /s/ Matthew S. Ramsey Matthew S. Ramsey Chief Operating Officer and Director /s/ A. Troy Sturrock A. Troy Sturrock Senior Vice President and Controller (Principal Accounting Officer)

-Signature Title /s/ Steven R. Anderson Steven R. Anderson Director /s/ Richard D. Brannon Richard D. Brannon Director /s/ Ray C. Davis Ray C. Davis Director /s/ Michael K. Grimm Michael K. Grimm Director /s/ John W. McReynolds John W. McReynolds Director /s/ James R. Perry James R. Perry Director
+Signature Title /s/ Kelcy L. Warren Kelcy L. Warren Executive Chairman /s/ Marshall S. McCrea, IIA Marshall S. McCrea, III Co-Chief Executive Officer and Director (Co-Principal Executive Officer) /s/ Thomas E. Long Thomas E. Long Co-Chief Executive Officer and Director (Co-Principal Executive Officer) /s/ Dylan A. Bramhall Dylan A. Bramhall Group Chief Financial Officer (Principal Financial Officer) /s/ A. Troy Sturrock A. Troy Sturrock Group Senior Vice President and Controller (Principal Accounting Officer) /s/ Steven R. Anderson Steven R. Anderson Director /s/ Richard D. Brannon Director Richard D. Brannon /s/ Michael K. Grimm Director Michael K. Grimm /s/ John W. McReynolds Director John W. McReynolds /s/ James R. Perry Director James R. Perry /s/ Matthew S. Ramsey Matthew S. Ramsey Director II-6